ABC Television (Australian network)

-The Australian public broadcaster's television service was launched in November 1956 from its first television station in Australia, ABN Sydney.
+The broadcaster's television service was launched in November 1956 from its first television station in Australia, ABN Sydney.
 This was the second one in the country, with the commercial channel TCN having launched two months earlier.
 An ABC television network covering every state and territory was completed by 1971, and in 2000 the television operations joined the ABC radio and online divisions at the corporation's Ultimo headquarters in Sydney in 2000.